mittsq/dodgypilot/readme.md

 Features (use branch: release2-staging):
 1. No openpilot sounds (Car will chime if op wants attention).
 2. No FCW (FCW & AEB handled by Driver Support ECU + SDSU).
-3. Includes ripped off but modified version of dragonpilot's "cruise speed override" function.
+3. Allow minimum cruise speed override, stolen from DragonPilot.
 4. No pings to comma servers.
 5. Keep factory LDA on Toyota/Lexus when openpilot is not enabled.
-6. Allows driver to use the accelerator.
+6. Allow accelerator pedal.
-7. Measurement / Status readings
+7. Measurement / Status readings.
-8. Headlight + Combo Metre based display brightness, similar to vehicle's factory behaviour.
+8. Hugely improved display brightness handling.
 9. Darker UI stolen from @rav4kumar.

 ## Credits